hithuv/DocuMentor/README.md

 # DocuMentor

 DocuMentor is a full-stack, containerized **Retrieval Augmented Generation (RAG)** application.
 It allows users to upload their own documents and make conversation with a LLM that uses the document content.
+I also let it answer questions not from the context, but in that case it says : 'I think ...'.
+So you know it is not answered from the context.

 ---